Welcome to the Archives and Special Collections at NCCC!

 The College Archives and Special Collections contain historical documents, papers, publications, photographs, media, and ephemera relating to NCCC.
 The materials document the history of the College since its founding in 1962.
 The NCCC Archives was founded in November 1982 as part of the College's 20th anniversary celebration.
 The purpose of the College Archives is to collect, preserve, and share the historical resources of Niagara County Community College.

-To view our digital collections, click on the "Digital Collections" tab above or follow this link.
+Check out our page on the NCCC websitefor more information or view our digital collections, by clicking on the "Digital Collections" tab above or through this link.

 The NCCC Archives contain materials relating to the College's history and development.
 The collections include:

 NCCC policy manuals

 NCCC special publications (e.g. brochures, special events programs, invitations)

 They are located on the 2nd floor of G-building while our permanent space in D building is being renovated.
 The Archives are open by appointment only.
 To schedule a visit or for more information, please contact our Archivist, Jean Linn.